wubpleyz/Hangman/README.md

-Hello

-This is hangman

-There are some very hard words to guess

-Good luck!
+This program was made by Jack Molinari working solo.

+It's a straightforward hangman program with some tricky words built in to the default list.
+You're welcome to add or remove words as you please from the words array.

+Java 17.0.7